sheenabigail/PHAS0048/docs/source/Lifetime Calculation.rst

    mkdir sh_v1_200points # creates directory
    mv SH_MRCI*.states /dirpath # moving all states files into directory created in previous line

+   For models used in this project, the resulting state files have been compiled in `directories <https://github.com/sheenabigail/PHAS0048/tree/main/supp_code/states%20files>`_

 2. In the directory with the states files, we grep for a specific symmetry

 .. literalinclude:: ../../supp_code/bash_plot.sh
    :language: bash

+   The resulting .states.2 files have been compiled in `directories <https://github.com/sheenabigail/PHAS0048/tree/main/supp_code/r_output>`_

 3. After copying the directory into a local machine, the `SH_model.R <https://github.com/sheenabigail/PHAS0048/blob/main/supp_code/SH_model.R>`_ code is run

 *The SH_model.R script performs the following steps:*